-The aim of these policies should be focused on reducing risk, rate-of-loss (for example, as measured by the US Bureau of Labor as used in the analysis in this article) and on ensuring using monetary policy (assuming that currencies are controlled by central banks) that inflation rate is equal to rate-of-loss measure of risk.
+The aim of these policies should be focused on reducing risk, rate-of-loss (for example, as measured by the US Bureau of Labor, or using Damodaran's methodology) as used in the analysis in this article) and on ensuring using monetary policy (assuming that currencies are controlled by central banks) that inflation rate is as close as possible to be equal to rate-of-loss measure of risk

 Similarly, in the same way how methodology to measure inflation was developed, a methodology to measure risk, rate-of-loss, must also be developed and tested and be consistent with inflation measuring methodology.
-The one used in this article appears to be theoretically consistent and promising for practical purposes.
+The ones used in this article appears to be theoretically consistent and promising for practical purposes.